-Located on 108 S. Capitol Blvd, Goldy’s is an old business that knows its stuff.
+Located at 108 S. Capitol Blvd, Goldy’s is an old business that knows its stuff.
 They were established in 1999, and the only thing that hasn’t changed in all this time is the wonderful meals they make.
 They’re open Monday-Friday from 6:30 AM to 2 PM, and on the weekends from 7:30 AM to 2 PM.

-They’re a wonderful business that supports local farmers, ranchers and artisans.
-All their ingredients are fresh and locally-sourced, so by eating at Fork, you’re supporting the local community.
+They’re a wonderful business that supports local farmers, ranchers, and artisans.
+All their ingredients are fresh and locally sourced, so by eating at Fork, you’re supporting the local community.
 Need another reason to eat there?
-Their Cast Iron French Toast Bake, and their oh-so lovely Frose.
+Their Cast Iron French Toast Bake, and their oh-so-lovely Frose.
 Mmmm, delicious!

 5. The Griddle

-Their items are priced reasonably, and include gems like crab cake benedict, breakfast quesadilla, and their fruit-laden French toast.
+Their items are priced reasonably and include gems like crab cake benedict, breakfast quesadilla, and their fruit-laden French toast.
 They’re open from 6 AM to 2 PM, so they’re perfect for early birds and those who want to enjoy a quiet breakfast (with some brunch to follow later).